-I’m loving this elevated dog bowl feeder from Melody and Brett.
+I’m loving this elevated IKEA dog bowl hack from Melody and Brett.
 It looks great and sits really well in their space.
 Pugs are not shabby either.

 “Recently I was seriously considering purchasing a pricey pet bowl for my 2 spoiled pugs to share, but decided to give a go at making one myself (or at least coming up with the idea and having the husband execute!)
 The bowl I made cost me only $22 in IKEA pieces and we just used the bowls we already had.

 JARPEN shelf (discontinued, try the BURHULT instead) SLINGA brackets (discontinued, try CAPITA legs instead)